owncloud-archive/documentation/admin_manual/configuration/files/external_storage/google.rst

   https://example.com/owncloud/index.php/settings/admin?sectionid=storage
   https://example.com/owncloud/index.php/settings/personal?sectionid=storage

-If you configuring storage as an Administrator - choose the admin URI, if you are a user and configuring a storage
+If you are configuring storage as an Administrator - choose the admin URI, if you are a user and configuring a storage
 - pick the personal URI.

 If you are not sure what your exact URIs are - here is a quick guide to figure it out.

 **Authorized JavaScript Origins**

-This is just the address you access you ownCloud on, where you see the login screen.
+This is just the address you access your ownCloud server at, where you see the login screen.

 .. figure:: images/google_drive/011
    :alt: text

 **Authorized Redirect URIs**

-If you have not already enabled the google drive storage, here is how you do it:
+If you have not already enabled the Google Drive storage, here is how you do it:

 .. figure:: images/google_drive/011
    :alt: Login in ownCloud